 The RuhrBühnen network in cooperation with the German Stage Association

-On May 8, 1945, Germany was liberated from fascism.
-This date reminds us of the consequences of an ideology that brought war and destruction to Europe.
-At the same time, May 8 today also stands for a time of new beginnings - for freedom, peace and reconciliation.
-To mark this historic date, the RuhrBühnen invite you to a panel discussion to shed light on the relationship between art and democracy.
+May 8 reminds us of the consequences of an ideology that brought war and destruction to Europe.
+At the same time, today's anniversary also stands for a time of new beginnings - for freedom, peace and reconciliation.
+Olaf Kröck, director of the Ruhrfestspiele Recklinghausen and one of the two speakers of the RuhrBühnen, will reflect on the relationship between art and democracy in a keynote speech.

 Registration via the Ruhrfestspiele ticket office at kartenstelle(at)ruhrfestspiele.de